 Needham Reiterates Their Buy Rating on EverQuote (EVER)

-In a report released today, Mayank Tandon from Needham reiterated a Buy rating on EverQuote (EVER), with a price target of $65.00.
-The company’s shares closed last Tuesday at $51.26.
+Needham analyst Mayank Tandon reiterated a Buy rating on EverQuote (EVER) today and set a price target of $65.00.
+The company’s shares closed last Tuesday at $49.75.

 According to TipRanks.com, Tandon is a top 100 analyst with an average return of 26.1% and a 71.2% success rate.
 Tandon covers the Technology sector, focusing on stocks such as SS&C Technologies Holdings, Duck Creek Technologies, and Bottomline Technologies.